Back to School parties draw crowds at three SHA developments

 Raffle prizes included toys donated by an anonymous benefactor, and books from the Book Rich Environment program, thanks to SHA’s participation in a national coalition that includes the U.S. Department of Housing and Urban Development, the U.S. Department of Education, the National Book Foundation, and the Urban Libraries Council.

-SHA Executive Director Denise Jordan said the festive occasion was a great way to get children and their parents ready for the return to the classroom.
+SHA Executive Director Denise Jordan said the festive occasions were a great way to get children and their parents ready for the return to the classroom.

 “This gets everybody focused on school in a very positive way,” Jordan said.
 “They get a few handy tools to get them ready, and they have a chance to interact with neighbors in a fun and productive way.”